rachayita/OpsNotes/rust/rust.md

 - hold a traditional non-futures-aware lock across an .await
   - as it can cause the threadpool to lock up or deadlock
   - use the Mutex in futures::lock rather than the one from std::sync

+### await
+- await is a postfix keyword used with a dot operator
+- await is an operator used in expressions
+- `await` keyword suspends execution until the result of a Future is ready
+- await can only be used inside an async context
+- future doesnot do any work untill it is awaited
+- async can define future and await combine futures
+- await is an operator which continues execution of current task
+- if current task cant continue right now, gives another task an opportunity to continue
+- async/.await yield control of the current thread to runtime rather than blocking
+  - allowing other code to make progress while waiting on an operation to complete
+- to get result of that computation, use the await keyword
+- if the result is ready immediately or can be computed without waiting,
+  - then await simply does that computation to produce the result -if the result is not ready,
+  - then await hands control over to the scheduler so that another task can proceed
+    - this is `cooperative multitasking`

 ### move
 - `move` carries with it the semantics of ownership transfer from one variable to another
   - which is the key difference between a Copy and a move